How do I monitor a Campaign using Siteimprove?

 Campaigns are used as way to promote a product or service through different media, including email, social media, search engines, online adverts, etc.

-For example, you might email a newsletter to your customers linking to a special offer on your website.
+For example, you might pay for a Google Ad linking to a special offer on your website.

 In analytics terms, campaign data is generated based on UTM links containing UTM parameters.
 All traffic to your website containing UTM parameters will be considered campaign traffic.
 See "Parameters and their tracking options in analytics" to learn more about using UTM parameters/codes in Siteimprove Analytics.